mechanomi/img-mm/README.md

 ### Improve MVP

-- [ ] Modify app to select images with a preference for images with no existing metadata, and then images that had not been modified for a longer amount of time
+- [X] Modify app to select images with a preference for images with lowest sigma
 - [ ] Modify CLI script to use
   [Click](https://www.palletsprojects.com/p/click/))
 - [ ] Add browser auto-reloading when source files change